asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

-`Key takeaway, from everything said above, you will notice that the actual LOAD BALANCING between Pod to Pod communication, that is internally between pods on different nodes, happens by the Nodes themselves or rather by the IPVS which is the kernel level load balancer implementation in Linux, while the external to Service and subsequently to Pod communication, happens through an Ingress controller or the standard LoadBalancer Service type, so there is a definitive DISTINCTION OF HOW TRAFFIC IS HANDLED INSIDE THE CLUSTER, as compared to OUTSIDE FROM/OF IT`
+`Key takeaway, from everything said above, you will notice that the actual LOAD BALANCING between Pod to Pod communication, that is internally between pods on different nodes, happens by the Nodes themselves or rather by the IPVS which is the kernel level load balancer implementation in Linux`

 ### Network Traffic